 Every drunk driver makes a selfish decision to drive while impaired.
 An irresponsible decision changed this young woman’s life forever as well as the lives of the two families of the college age women she killed that night.
 This story is not unique.
 There are thousands of others like it nationwide, each year.

 The National Council on Alcohol and Drug Dependence (NCADD) has designated April, as Alcohol Awareness month.
-As Chairman of the MADD Pinellas County Advisory Board and as a DUI victims’ rights attorney, I look for every opportunity available to raise community awareness of the dangers of drinking and driving.
+As the former Chairman of the MADD Pinellas County Advisory Board and as a DUI victims’ rights attorney, I look for every opportunity available to raise community awareness of the dangers of drinking and driving.

 Everybody believes it couldn’t happen to them – but it could.
 Won’t you help us spread the word?

 Please share this infographic on your website, Facebook, Twitter, Google + or other social media platforms today.